IjzerenHein/famous-map/docs/MapStateModifier.md

 MapModifier.modify(target)
 --------------------------
-Return render spec for this StateModifier, applying to the provided target component.
+Return render spec for this MapStateModifier, applying to the provided target component.
 This is similar to render() for Surfaces.